jizel/snap-im-tests/tests/README.md

 Next you have to set password to Docker registry to your `~/.gradle/gradle.properties` file like this:

 `systemProp.dockerRegistryPassword=aqGG86d1Yf3Y`

+If you want to use your `data-platform` repository already cloned somewhere else, put this to `gradle.properties` as well:

+`systemProp.dataPlatformRepository=</path/to/data-platform>`

 In order to be sure that you have installed it right execute it like this: